-Subtypes are a way of categorizing data by creating subsets of features in a feature class or objects in a table that share the same attributes.
+You can categorize data by creating subsets of features in a feature class or objects in a table that share the same attributes.
 Subtypes are implemented by creating coded values of the data type short or long integer.
 Each integer value represents a feature in the subtype.
-For example, the cover types in a feature class about forest land use could be coded to represent three subtypes:
+For example, the cover types in a feature class about forest land use can be coded to represent the following three subtypes:

 Tools for managing subtypes

-When is it important to know if subtypes are present?
+When it's important to know whether subtypes are present

-- In the Catalog tree, right-click the feature class or table.
+- In the Catalog pane, right-click the feature class or table.

-If the feature class has subtypes, the subtype field is listed in the subtype field category.
+If the feature class or table has subtypes, the subtype is included in the Subtypes view.

 Subtypes are only supported in geodatabase tables and feature classes.
 If the tools below are used on data with subtypes, the output that is generated will also contain the subtypes.
-A conversion to any format other than geodatabase (for example, shapefiles, .dbfs, and in_memory) will succeed, but the output will obviously not have subtypes.
+A conversion to any format other than geodatabase (for example, shapefiles, dBASE files, and memory) will succeed, but the output will not have subtypes.
 The output will still contain the original subtype field and the code value, but it will not be designated as a subtype, and the subtype description will be lost.

 The following tools support subtypes when processing features between geodatabases: